CoCovoit/Front/README.md

 The container embeds a [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) instance to expose system metrics on port `9100`.
 These metrics can be scraped by an existing Prometheus server.

+## Logs export

+The image includes [Grafana Alloy](https://grafana.com/docs/alloy/latest/) to forward system and Nginx logs to a Loki instance.
+Configure the `LOKI_URL` environment variable with the Loki push URL when running the container.